BobanaS/ZavrsniProjekat/README.md

 Automated Testing of Web Application using Selenium WebDriver and TestNG

 ##Brief Description:
 This project involves automating tests for the web application https://www.saucedemo.com/ using Selenium WebDriver and TestNG.
 Various functionalities of the application were tested, including user login, adding products to cart, and completing the checkout process.
+Here is also an Excel file with 140 test cases written for for the web application.

 ##Technologies and Tools
 Selenium WebDriver: Used for interacting with web elements and executing tests.